 He named her Winter.

 Once warmed up and happily fed, Winter was given a thorough checkup.
-They discovered that she was suffering from fleas and had developed flea allergy dermatitis.
+But then they discovered that she was suffering from fleas and had developed flea allergy dermatitis.
 This is when an animal is allergic to a compound in the flea’s saliva.
 So not only was she dealing with horrible fleas, she was suffering further with the dermatitis.

-They think Winter may have been abandoned by someone that didn’t want to, or couldn’t, afford to treat the fleas and skin condition.
-Instead of taking her to a vet, or even the Happy Tails clinic that offers low cost care, leaving her to the elements was their decision.
-Just a horrible risk when so many other options are available.
+Winter may have been abandoned by someone that didn’t want to, or couldn’t, afford to treat the fleas and skin condition.
+But instead of taking her to a vet, leaving her to the elements was their decision.
+It was a horribly unnecessary risk when so many other options are available.
+Because even the Happy Tails clinic offers low cost care!

-They are treating her fleas and keeping a close eye on her for any after effects of the incident.
-The sweet girl loves getting attention and is likely starting to feel like herself again.
-She absolutely loves head scratches!
+They treated her fleas and kept a close eye on her for any after effects of the incident.
+The sweet girl loved getting attention and was likely starting to feel like herself again.
+And she absolutely loved head scratches!

 She’ll be up for adoption once she is fully recovered and spayed.
 From the comments on their Facebook post, I don’t think it’ll take Happy Tails long to find a warm and loving home for Winter.
 Followers of their page are already offering their homes up to the strong survivor.

-In the meantime, they have raised $1,000 and are offering a reward for information leading to the arrest and prosecution of the abuser.
-If they are unable to find the guilty party, the funds raised will go to the shelter for the many other animals in their care.
+In the meantime, they raised $1,000 and offered a reward to find the abandoner!
+If they are unable to find the guilty party, they have a backup plan.
+The funds raised will go to the shelter for the many other animals in their care.

 If you have any information, please contact the shelter directly.

-Once Winter was warmed up, she absolutely loved the attention and care she was receiving at Happy Tails.
-She made friends with the other kitties who were blossoming from the love they were all receiving.
+Once Winter was warmed up, any frost left on her little body…and big heart… melted right off.
+She absolutely loved the attention and care she was receiving at Happy Tails.
+She made friends with the other kitties who were all blossoming from the love they were receiving.

-We were absolutely correct in predicting that it wouldn’t take long for the sweet girl to find the purrfect family!
+Most importantly, we were correct in predicting that it wouldn’t take long for the sweet girl to find the purrfect family!

-On Sunday, February 3rd, Winter met her furever mom, Krista.
-Winter was ready for a family and from the look on Krista’s face, she was warmly accepted into hers.
+Only a short time later, Winter met her furever mom, Krista.
+From the look on Krista’s face, she was warmly accepted into their family!

-Congratulations to the all and to everyone that helped add many more chapters to Winters story!
+Congratulations to everyone that helped add many more chapters to Winters story!
 They are still looking for information on the person who abandoned her in the chilly weather.
 Please reach out if you have any information!

 REMEMBER: ADOPT, DON’T SHOP; FOSTERING SAVES LIVES & SPAY AND NEUTER!